Meaning of Respite Care

 Compassion Fatigue

-Unlike burnout, which occurs gradually, compassion fatigue appears suddenly and manifests with a loss of empathy and compassion for other people, including the individual they’re caring for.
+Unlike burnout, which occurs gradually, compassion fatigue appears suddenly and manifests with a loss of empathy and compassion for other people, including the person they’re supporting.

 It appears to result from extreme and prolonged stress due to empathising with the painful and traumatic experiences of the people they care for.